And an excuse for me to set out early and visit a couple of Beer Guide pubs either side of Reading beforehand.

 The Royal Oak (69 Westwood Glen, Tilehurst, RG31 5NW)

 Now completely surrounded by the expansion of Tilehurst, in times gone by it would have been a walk across the fields to get to this old pub.
-A Greene King sign marks the bottom of the steep driveway leading up to pub.
+A Greene King sign marks the bottom of the steep driveway leading up to the inn.

 The two main rooms, each with their own bar counter, are quite different: cosy upstairs, more spartan downstairs.